aoijs/website/src/content/docs/functions/mentioned.md

 ---
 title: $mentioned
-description: $mentioned will return the ID of an user of the mention.
+description: $mentioned will return the mentioned user's ID.
 id: mentioned
 ---

-`$mentioned` will return the ID of an user of the mention.
+`$mentioned` will return the mentioned user's ID.

 ## Usage